 In this one-semester unit you will investigate the concept of national identity and global citizenship through social, cultural, legal, political and historical viewpoints.
 You will have the opportunity to broaden build your perspective on issues ranging from local to international.
 Such investigation will help you to develop your social and cultural literacy.
 Topics covered include exploration of personal and social identity, change, belief systems, social inclusion and exclusion, equality and social conformity and non-conformity.

 Choose the stream that best suits your needs

 Also note that a subject may not be run if there are insufficient numbers to form a class.

-To enter your degree you need the GPA required by your faculty (insert pdf) and GPA 6.0 or above in English for Tertiary Studies.
+To enter your degree you need the GPA required by your faculty and GPA 4.2 or above in English for Tertiary Studies.